Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we focused on the resource allocation for platoon communication in the out-of-coverage scenario where multiple communication types coexist and all V2X communications are based on a simplified version of Mode-2.
+In this paper, we focused on the resource allocation for vehicle platooning from the MAC-layer perspective in the out-of-coverage scenario where multiple communication types coexist, featuring the new characteristics of NR-V2X.
 We analyzed the collision probability of platoon communication via the random selection algorithm.
-We then applied the DRL algorithm to decrease the collision probability by letting the PL learn from the communication environment.
-In addition, we utilized Monte Carlo simulation to verify the results obtained in the analytical model and compare the results between the two discussed algorithms.
-Results indicated that our analytical model provisions a good estimate of the collision probability for the random selection algorithm.
-Meanwhile, our proposed DRL algorithm always outperforms the random selection algorithm under different vehicle density and resource keeping probability.
+We then applied the DRL algorithm to decrease the collision probability by letting PL learn from the communication environment.
+In addition, we utilized Monte Carlo simulation to verify the analytical model and compare the results between the two discussed algorithms.
+The results indicate that our analytical model provisions a good estimate for the collision probability of the random selection algorithm.
+Meanwhile, our proposed DRL algorithm outperforms the random selection algorithm by decreasing the collision probability in terms of different vehicle density and resource keeping probability.

-In our future work, it is possible to explore more results in the 2-dimensional scenario in which the width of the multi-lane road cannot be negligible.
-In such a scenario, different PMs in the platoon experiences different hidden terminal effects, and all of them will impact $P_c^{ht}$ simultaneously.
+In our future work, it is possible to explore more results in the 2-dimensional scenario in which the width of the multi-lane highway cannot be negligible.
+In such a scenario, different PM in the platoon experiences different hidden terminal effects, and all of them will impact $P_c^{ht}$ simultaneously.